topheman/docker-experiments/README.md

 I had the following error on my [first build](https://circleci.com/gh/topheman/docker-experiments/2):

 > ERROR: Version in "./docker-compose.yml" is unsupported.
 You might be seeing this error because you're using the wrong Compose file version.
 Either specify a supported version ("2.0", "2.1", "3.0", "3.1", "3.2") and place your service definitions under the `services` key, or omit the `version` key and place your service definitions at the root of the file to use version 1.
+>
-For more on the Compose file format versions, see https://docs.docker.com/compose/compose-file/
+> For more on the Compose file format versions, see https://docs.docker.com/compose/compose-file/

-The reason was because I'm using **docker-compose file format v3.4**, which doesn't seem to be supported by the version of docker-engine used on the default config of CircleCI - [see compatibility matrix](https://docs.docker.com/compose/compose-file/#compose-and-docker-compatibility-matrix).
+The reason was because I'm using **docker-compose file format v3.4**, which doesn't seem to be supported by the version of docker-engine used on the default setup of CircleCI - [see compatibility matrix](https://docs.docker.com/compose/compose-file/#compose-and-docker-compatibility-matrix).

-With CircleCI, in **machine executor mode**, you can change/customize the image which your VM will be using (by default: `circleci/classic:latest`) - see the [list of images](https://circleci.com/docs/2.0/configuration-reference/#machine).
+With CircleCI, in **machine executor mode**, you can change/customize the image your VM will be running (by default: `circleci/classic:latest`) - see the [list of images available](https://circleci.com/docs/2.0/configuration-reference/#machine).
 I simply changed the image to use:

 ```diff
 version: 2